twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 await mod.callC(["do_struct", structMem]);  // will add two to each value
 ~~~

-### Accessing returned C struct in JavaScript
+### Reading C struct in JavaScript

-You access the returned elements like this using JavaScript:
+You read the modified elements like this using JavaScript:

 ~~~js
 success=mod.getLong(structMem+structIndexA)==3;